ethereum/ethereum-org-website/src/content/decentralization/index.md

 ### The role of trust on Ethereum {#trust-ethereum}

-For example, let's say you want to send people some ETH (the original currency of the Ethereum network).
+Let's look at an example.
+Say you want to send people some ETH (the original currency of the Ethereum network).

 You need to trust that the network operators will continue to run their machines.
 You need to trust that the software will continue working.
 Finally, if the recipients are sending you something in exchange, you need to trust that they will fulfill their promise.
+You *don't* need to trust anyone to send the money.
+The network takes care of that in a provably predictable way.

+That's just a simple example.
+Ethereum does much, much more than sending money from one person to another.

-In practice, the need to trust others is minimalized.
-There are various types of smart contracts to make transactions on Ethereum more secure, such as escrow accounts, auctions, marketplaces, exchanges, and so on.
+There are various types of smart contracts (blockchain computer programs) operating on Ethereum.
+These smart contracts automate many traditional financial services, such as escrow accounts, auctions, marketplaces, exchanges, and so on.
+The best part: You can perform all of these financial tasks without the need to trust a human intermediary.

 Finally, "trust" is not really the right word when it comes to an open-source, blockchain-based decentralized computing system like Ethereum.
 It is a trustless network.
 This means that, for reasons we just went through, there is no counterparty risk — no third parties that could violate your contract.